Line Flow based SLAM: Line Flow Tracking

 Similar to pose motion, we have

 We calculate these two motions by solving a least-square problem~\cite{Thrun_2005}.

-\textbf{Line segment prediction based on 2D coherence.} 2D prediction is achieved by modeling the 2D motion $\mathbf{m}_t^j$ of each line flow $\tilde{\mathbf{l}}^j$, which is defined as the parameter changes of the corresponding line segments $\mathbf{l}_{t-1}^j$ and $\mathbf{l}_{t}^j$ in two consecutive frames.
-With the aforementioned constant velocity assumption, the 2D motion model of each line flow can be fitted with previous estimation results, and the predicted line segment $\mathbf{g}_t^j$ using 2D coherence is defined as:
+\textbf{Line segment prediction based on 2D coherence.} 2D prediction is achieved by modelling the 2D motion $\mathbf{m}_\mathbf{l}^j$ of each line flow $\tilde{\mathbf{l}}^j$.
+With the aforementioned constant velocity assumption, the 2D motion model of each line flow can be expressed with previous estimation results, and therefore the line segment $\mathbf{g}_{t+1}^j$ predicted by 2D coherence is given by: